-The evaporative cooling irrigation is a useful method for fruit colorization and for blooming delay.
+The evaporative cooling irrigation is a useful method for fruit colorization and for blooming delay (Iglesias et al., 2005, Dussi et al., 1997).
 But the over-tree micro sprinkle irrigation has a dangerous effect on plant protection, especially in those regions where the climate is not so dry.
 Funguses, bacteria spread faster and cause different plant diseases if the air humidity around the tree is constantly high.
-We should analyse economically the cost of irrigation, risk of plant disease, spraying cost and the advantage of higher fruit quality (better fruit colour, higher sugar content).
+We should analyse in the future economically the cost of irrigation, risk of plant disease, spraying cost and the advantage of higher fruit quality (better fruit colour, higher sugar content).
 The efficiency of evaporative cooling irrigation is high in those areas where the temperature and wind speed is high, the air humidity is low.
-At humid climatic circumstances, where the annual amount of precipitation higher than 600 mm it is not worse to use it.
+At humid climatic circumstances, where the annual amount of precipitation higher than 800 mm, it is not worse to use it.